OpenSPP/documentation/docs/technical_reference/architecture.md

 The OpenSPP platform can work as a standalone system or as a part of a larger ecosystem.
 It needs to be interoperable with other government systems.

-Every piece of {term}`information` stored in the platform must have a corresponding API to access it, so that it can be used by other systems.
+Every piece of information stored in the platform must have a corresponding API to access it, so that it can be used by other systems.
 For example, if you want to integrate OpenSPP with mobile money, you can leverage [Payment Hub EE](https://mifos.gitbook.io/docs/payment-hub-ee/business-overview).
 Through a well-defined set of standard interfaces OpenSPP allows for integration of such components and offers choice of providers for